Samsung/tizen-docs/docs/application/dotnet/guides/app-management/overview.md

 - [Component Port](component-port.md)

-  The component can communicate with other components using component ports.
+  The components can intercommunicate using component ports.
 You can send and receive requests using the serializable data format.

 - [Package Manager](package-manager.md)